TobiahRex/ReactCompLibrary/README.md

     - MUI Toast i.e. _Snackbar_.
   * Pure
     * Uses _React.PureComponent_ instead of just using a pure function.
-      - Inputcard: Was used in my _Entable_ project for Registration.
+      - _Inputcard_: Was used in my _Entable_ project for Registration.
   * Dumb
     * Crud
-      - editGroup: Contains MUI input and action buttons for edit ops on specific item.
+      - _editGroup_: Contains MUI input and action buttons for edit ops on specific item.
-      - showGroup: Contains MUI TextField and action buttons for showing list of items.
+      - _showGroup_: Contains MUI TextField and action buttons for showing list of items.
       - NOTE: These Groups should be imported to a Component performing a map, and passed 1 items data as props.
     * Auth
-      - Login Card: Has required inputs and action buttons.
+      - _Login Card_: Has required inputs and action buttons.
-      - Register Card: Has required inputs and action buttons.
+      - _Register Card_: Has required inputs and action buttons.
       - MUI TextField templates relating to auth.
     * MUI Card set.
     - Takes prop object containing data and methods.
 Data is rendered.
 Methods are called from component buttons.